NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/child-processes.md

 );
 ```

-**The only way to stop a persistent process is for your application to quit.**

 ### PHP scripts

 For your convenience, NativePHP provides a simple method to execute PHP scripts in the background using NativePHP's packaged PHP binary: